Health & Safety

 Focus on Foods in the Freezer

 Foods in the freezer — are they safe?
-Thousands of people each year call the USDA to inquiry about the safety of items stored in
+Thousands of people each year call the USDA to inquiry about the safety of items stored in their own home freezers.

 Read the rest this article free